AckerlyXu/heima/articles/app-service-web/app-service-web-configuration-and-management-faq.md

 2. Search for **outbound ip addresses**.

 The list of outbound IP addresses appears.

-If your website is hosted in App Service Environment for PowerApps, to learn how to get your outbound IP address, see [Outbound network addresses](app-service-app-service-environment-network-architecture-overview.md#outbound-network-addresses).

 ## How do I get a reserved or dedicated inbound IP address for my web app?